Cloud Encryption Explained [OVERVIEW]

 The recent breach of Social Media site LinkedIn, in which over 6 million passwords were compromised, is the most recent example showing the importance of encryption.
-LinkedIn did not encrypt its users’ passwords, making them easy for the criminals to discover.
+LinkedIn did not encrypt its users’ passwords (or Cloud Encryption), making them easy for the criminals to discover.

 This is hardly the first such incident – and likely won’t be the last – in which a company or public entity did not adequately protect customer data.

 “The LinkedIn breach really reinforces the need for encryption as a last line of defense, and we believe it ultimately will be a best practice to encrypt all data in a cloud or SaaS environment.
 It’s inexpensive, high performance, and there’s too much to lose by not encrypting,” said Geoff Webb, Credant’s director of product marketing.